Crimson-Wizard/bus-off-blog/README.md

 AC1 Given an email a user can register an account.

 - Perform the Test: Go to the registration page.
-Enter a valid email address along with any required information (like username, password, etc.).
+Enter a valid email address along with any required information like username, password.
 Submit the registration form.
-Verify that the user receives a confirmation message "Successfully signed in as (name)".
+Verified that the user receives a confirmation message "Successfully signed in as (name)".
+Checked each field left blank to make sure you are prompted to fill required fields  such as name and password (prompt please fill in this field).
+If password doesn't match registration is not complete.
+Check that password can not be similar to username or registration is not complete.
+Checked that password must contain at least 8 characters, can’t be a commonly used password and can’t be entirely numeric.

 AC2 Then the user can log in.

 - Perform the Test: Go to the login page.
 Enter the credentials (email and password) used during registration.
 Submit the login form.
-Verify that the user can log in and is redirected to the appropriate page.
+Verify that the user is logged in and is redirected to the appropriate page.
+Checked if username is not filled in correctly prompt "The username and/or password you specified are not correct" will be displayed.
+Checked if password does not match username prompt "The username and/or password you specified are not correct" will be displayed.

 AC3 When the user is logged in they can comment.

 - Perform the Test: While logged in, navigate to a post where comments are allowed.
-Enter a comment in the comment form.
+Entered a comment in the comment form.
 Submit the comment.
-Verify that the comment is successfully and awaiting approval.
+Verified that the comment is successfull and awaiting approval.
+Checked that form can not be submitted without text in body field or will be prompted "please fill in thi field"

 ### Modify or delete comment on a post